samasargent/JobPlacementDashboard/README.md

 * Change the border color of the input fields when clicked.
 * Place the form in a centered container.

 Later on, I also needed to add the image upload section, as well as the preview of that image.
-To have the image preview appear on the page, I used Javascript.
+To have the image preview appear on the page, I used JavaScript.

 ```js
 <script>